StephenGriffies/StephenGriffies.github.io/_pages/teaching.md

 dynamics, momentum dynamics, and vorticity dynamics relevant for understanding and describing the physics of rotating and stratified fluids.
 The second semester focuses on waves and instabilities in geophysical fluid flows.
-I make use of the following book draft for the lectures, and I welcome comments and suggestions on this ongoing book project <a href="/assets/pdfs/GFM_lectures.pdf"> (Griffies, 2024)</a>.
+I make use of the following book for the lectures, and I welcome comments and suggestions on this ongoing project <a href="/assets/pdfs/GFM_lectures.pdf"> (Griffies, 2025)</a>.

 <br> <br>